 This story about the paralyzed man speaks to how important it is for us to have what I call Kingdom minded friends.
-We all need someone to keep us accountable, encourage us, fight for us, and have our best interest at heart.
-Having someone, you can depend on that wants the best for you spiritually is important.
+We all need someone to keep us accountable, encourage us, fight for us, and have our best interests at heart.
+Having someone you can depend on that wants the best for you spiritually is important.

 This story in Luke shows us how friendship should look.
-Have you ever told someone about something you were struggling with only for them to say “man that’s a shame?”
-The paralyzed man’s friends didn’t say “Oh well you’re paralyzed.”
-They heard about Jesus, a man who could heal and took their friend to see Him.
-We know these were real friends because when they got to the house, there was a large crowd, and they were unable to get through, however, this didn’t stop them.
+Have you ever told someone about something you were struggling with, only for them to say, “Man, that’s a shame?”
+The paralyzed man’s friends didn’t say, “Oh well, you’re paralyzed.”
+They heard about Jesus, a man who could heal, and took their friend to see Him.
+We know these were real friends because when they got to the house, there was a large crowd, and they could not get through.
+However, they continued.
 They took their friend to the roof.
 Can you imagine how strenuous this task was?
 There was a sea of people around the house where Jesus was.
-They made their way through the crowd to the roof of the house carrying their paralyzed friend.
-I can assure you that couldn’t have been an easy task to complete.
-After all of that, they then removed part of the roof so they could lower their friend down right in front of Jesus.
+They went through the crowd to the house’s roof carrying their paralyzed friend.
+It couldn’t have been an easy task to complete.
+After all that, they removed part of the roof to lower their friend right in front of Jesus.
 Because of their faith and determination, Jesus healed the paralyzed man.
 I believe this was also because He wanted to let us know this is how we should care for one another.

-When you have a spiritual support system, you know they care about your overall well-being.
-You don’t have to pretend to be someone you’re not, they love you for who you are.
+When you have a spiritual support system, you know they care about your well-being.
+You don’t have to pretend to be someone you’re not; they love you for who you are.
 Like in this story, they will fight for your healing.
-These kinds of friends won’t be throwing their good deeds in your face later.
-They do things for you because they care, not because they’re expecting something in return.
-I’m sure we can all use some friends like that.
+These friends won’t be throwing their good deeds in your face later.
+They do things for you because they care, not expecting something in return.
+We can all use some friends like that.

 The Bible gives us several scriptures that reference having support.